‘Bold And The Beautiful’ Recap For Monday, April 20: Flo Exposes Sally’s Fake Terminal Illness With A Prank

 The Bold and the Beautiful recap for Monday, April 20 features Florence Fulton (Katrina Bowden) snooping on Dr. Penny Escobar’s (Monica Ruiz) computer.
 She pulled up Sally Spectra’s (Courtney Hope) records and was reading it when she heard the doctor return, per SheKnows Soaps.
 She then placed the laptop in the chair just before the physician entered the room.
-Dr. Escobar asked her to leave even though Flo wanted to pepper her with more questions.
+Dr. Escobar asked her to leave, even though Flo wanted to pepper her with more questions.
 Upon Flo’s exit, the physician told Flo that she needed to support Sally through this.

 At the beach house, Sally blamed Flo.
 She knew that Wyatt Spencer (Darin Brooks) did not want her to leave but understood that Flo was uncomfortable with her presence in the house.
 She didn’t want to die hooked up to machines, she would prefer to spend her time walking hand-in-hand on the beach with Wyatt.
 He told her that he and Flo would keep on supporting her even when she didn’t stay with him.
 Wyatt left for Forrester Creations.